Welcome to The Wonderful World of Beautiful African Dog Breeds.

 Rhodesian Ridgeback Characteristics

-Large and well-muscled, with a coat color that ranges from light wheaten to red wheaten, the Rhodesian Ridgeback can weigh nearly 100 pounds and is one of the most distinctive looking African dog breeds due to the unique ridge of hair along its back.
+Large and well-muscled, with a coat color that ranges from light wheaten to red wheaten, the Rhodesian Ridgeback can weigh nearly 100 pounds.
+They are one of the most distinctive looking African dog breeds due to the unique ridge of hair along its back.

 He has a smooth, short coat that is easy to care for, requiring just weekly brushing and sheds very little.

-The Ridgeback is considered the most territorial of all hound breeds and is often aloof with strangers, so early socialization is essential.
+The Ridgeback is considered the most territorial of all hound breeds.
+They are often aloof with strangers, so early socialization is essential.

-Today, the Ridgeback is still one of the most popular dog breeds in South Africa used for hunting, with some having adapted to pointing and retrieving as well.
+Today, the Ridgeback is still one of the most popular dog breeds in South Africa used for hunting.
+Some have adapted to pointing and retrieving as well.

-This confident and independent African lion dog breed is most suited to experienced owners in active families and will test each member of the household to find her place in the pecking order.
+This confident and independent African lion dog breed is most suited to experienced owners in active families.

 They are tolerant of children but are too high-spirited to have with toddlers.

-They can be unfriendly with dogs of the same sex and have the potential of being aggressive with other animals due to their prey instinct.
+They can be unfriendly with dogs of the same sex.
+In addition they have the potential of being aggressive with other animals due to their prey instinct.